Olanetsoft/idrisolubisi.com/Content/posts/Deploy-Your-Front-End-App-To-Netlify-in-4-minutes/index.md

 Hi guys!
 I trust y’all had a good day?

-Today’s article will be focusing on [Netlify](https://www.netlify.com 'Netlify Homepage') hmm :)
+Today’s article will be focusing on the amazing [Netlify](https://www.netlify.com 'Netlify Homepage') platform hmm :)

 The name sounds familiar, right? but you haven't used it to deploy any of your web apps trust me I know how you feel.
 I will take you through the steps to take to have your site deployed to [Netlify](https://www.netlify.com 'Netlify Homepage') in less than 4minutes.